From typing tools to writing gear, we’ve got you covered with everything you need to make your writing process smoother, faster, and more efficient.

 Love fan fiction?
 Kindle Worlds is a new program from Amazon that allows authors to publish their fan fiction and actually get paid for it through their special licensing program.
 If you have already written some fan fiction or are planning on doing so, definitely check it out.

-Fiverr.com is just $5 to hire someone to do just about any task including transcriptions, cover design, ebook formatting, paperback formatting, writing a press release, distributing press releases, and much more.
+Fiverr.com costs $5 to hire someone to do just about any task including transcriptions, cover design, ebook formatting, paperback formatting, writing a press release, distributing press releases, and much more.

 Zapier is an awesome tool that can help you automate tasks, social media posts, and much more by integrating a variety of apps, websites and online tools.